paulej/perc-framework/draft-jones-perc-private-media-framework.md

 ### KMF

-The KMF, which may be colocated with an endpoint or exist standalone, is responsible for providing key information to endpoints for both end-to-end and hop-by-hop security contexts and for providing key information for the hop-by-hop security contexts to MDDs.
+The KMF, which may be colocated with an endpoint or exist standalone, is responsible for providing key information to endpoints for both end-to-end and hop-by-hop security contexts and for providing key information to MDDs for the hop-by-hop security.

 Interaction between the KMF and the call processing function may be necessary to for proper conference-to-endpoint correlations, which may or may not be satisfied by getting info directly from the endpoints or via some other means.
-TODO: Need to revisit this design choice in the context of all the alternatives.
+[TODO: Need to revisit this design choice in the context of all the alternatives.]

 Obviously, the KMF needs to be closely managed to prevent exploitation by an adversary, as any kind of security compromise of the KMF puts the security of the conference at risk.